sclorg/postgresql-container/9.4/root/usr/share/container-scripts/postgresql/README.md

 | :----------------------- | ------------------------------------- |
 |  `/var/lib/pgsql/data`   | PostgreSQL database cluster directory |

-At location `${CONTAINER_SCRIPTS_PATH}/post-init` should be located script which defines all post initialization tasks.
-By default there is no script.
-You can either use this image as base image.
-In this case you should do `COPY path-to-your-script ${CONTAINER_SCRIPTS_PATH}/post-init`.
-Other way is to mount just single file from host machine.
-This way you must use -v flag `docker -v path-to-your-script:${CONTAINER_SCRIPTS_PATH}/post-init`.
-You can check more about mouting single file [at docker wiki](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-file-as-a-data-volume).
+At location `${CONTAINER_SCRIPTS_PATH}/hooks.d/post-init` should be located script which defines all post initialization tasks.
+By default there is example, which does nothing.
+You can either use this image as base image or mount folder with script.
+In this case you should do `COPY path-to-your-folder ${CONTAINER_SCRIPTS_PATH}/hooks.d/`.
+Other way is to mount folder from host machine.
+This way you must use -v flag `docker -v path-to-your-script:${CONTAINER_SCRIPTS_PATH}/hooks.d/`.
+You can check more about mouting folders [at docker wiki](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-file-as-a-data-volume).

 **Notice: When mouting a directory from the host into the container, ensure that the mounted directory has the appropriate permissions and that the owner and group of the directory